-Following yet another extension, the UK’s deadline for leaving the European Union has been moved to 31 October, 2019, although Theresa May has said it could be sooner if a deal is agreed.
+Following yet another extension, the UK’s deadline for leaving the European Union has been moved to 31 October, 2019.

 But what does it mean for your holiday plans, and what are the implications for travel insurance?

 If you’re worried or simply wondering about an upcoming holiday or trip, you’ve come to the right place.
 We’ve spoken to some of our travel insurance providers, as well as the Safer Tourism Foundation to find out what Brexit means for UK travellers.